Trade directory · Phoenix metro · Arizona

 Peak Season

-April through October - coincides with increased pest activity in desert heat and monsoon season
+March through October, with highest demand May through September due to increased pest activity in desert heat

 Market estimate